Features, pricing, ratings, and pros and cons, compared head to head.

-DumpsterDiver is a free static application security testing tool. git-all-secrets is a free static application security testing tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best static application security testing fit for your security stack.
+DumpsterDiver is a free secrets detection tool. git-all-secrets is a free secrets detection tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best secrets detection fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of available product data, here is our conclusion: